paymentez/paymentez-ios/README.md

 ![Example](https://s3.amazonaws.com/cdn.paymentez.com/apps/ios/tutorial3.gif)

 4. If you use the Universal version and you want to upload to the appstore.
 Add Run Script Phase: Target->Build Phases -> + ->New Run Script Phase.
-And paste the following
+And paste the following.
+Make sure that this build phase is added after Embed Frameworks phase.
     ```
     bash "${BUILT_PRODUCTS_DIR}/${FRAMEWORKS_FOLDER_PATH}/PaymentezSDK.framework/install_dynamic.sh"
     ```